Expo logo

 Which is more popular, Expo or OneSignal?

-On the Knock platform, Expo handled 25M–100M notifications from January 22nd to April 22nd compared to <1M for OneSignal.
-Expo volume has remained stable, while OneSignal volume has remained stable.
+On the Knock platform, Expo handled 100M–500M notifications from April 13th to July 12th compared to 1M–10M for OneSignal.
+Expo is currently seeing declining volume, while OneSignal volume has remained stable.

 Can I use both Expo and OneSignal together?